2100 NE 36th Street, Suite 102, Lighthouse Point, FL 33064

 Diabetic Retinopathy

 If you have diabetes, you know how important it is to take care of your health.
 That’s why you watch what you eat, make sure you take your insulin, and try to get plenty of exercise.
-But if this is all you’re doing to stay healthy, you might be missing out on an important part of keeping your eyes healthy and strong by getting t checked out for diabetic retinopathy.
+But if this is all you’re doing to stay healthy, you might be missing out on an important part of keeping your eyes healthy and strong by getting checked out for diabetic retinopathy.

 Some people who have diabetes often develop what’s known as diabetic retinopathy, which is a condition that affects the blood vessels in the eye.
 When blood sugar levels are spiked for prolonged periods of time, it can cause the tiny blood vessels in the eyes to swell or leak.
 Oftentimes, diabetic retinopathy leads to the development of abnormal blood vessels in the eyes, especially on the surface of the retina.
 If left untreated or unmanaged, diabetic retinopathy can lead to vision loss and even permanent blindness.